 Targeting and Reach of DSPs

-DSPs take targeting capabilities to the next level, leveraging advanced technologies and data-driven strategies to reach highly specific audiences.
+DSPs take targeting capabilities to the next level, leveraging advanced technologies and strategies in data-driven culture to reach highly specific audiences.
 Here are some notable targeting options offered by DSPs:

 Audience Segmentation